TheodoreGC/algorithms/README.md

 <a href="https://www.buymeacoffee.com/theodoregc" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-red.png" alt="Buy Me A Beer" height="41" width="174"></a>

 *This project is inspired by [rustlings](https://github.com/rust-lang/rustlings).*
-*I loved the idea to provide a "framework" for learning Rust by doing and wanted a similar experience for learning/refreshing CS fundamentals in Rust.
-As the goal of [rustlings](https://github.com/rust-lang/rustlings) is mostly focusing on syntax and features Rust provides, I decided to create this project focusing exclusively on algorithms, CS concepts and data structures.*
+*I love the idea to provide a "framework" for learning Rust by doing and wanted to provide a similar experience for learning CS fundamentals in Rust.
+As the goal of [rustlings](https://github.com/rust-lang/rustlings) is mostly focusing on syntax and features Rust provides, I decided to create this project oriented exclusively on algorithms, CS concepts and data structures.*

-*I strongly recommend to go trough the [rustlings](https://github.com/rust-lang/rustlings) before getting started with this project.*
+*I strongly recommend going trough the [rustlings](https://github.com/rust-lang/rustlings) before getting started with this project.*

-This project provides a playground where to implement the algorithms, CS concepts and data structures in Rust.
+This project provides a playground where to implement algorithms, CS concepts and data structures in Rust.
 This includes reading and responding to compiler messages!

 ## Getting Started

-_Note: If you're on MacOS, make sure you've installed Xcode and its developer tools by typing `xcode-select --install`._
+*Note: If you're on MacOS, make sure you've installed Xcode and its developer tools by typing `xcode-select --install`.*

 You will need to have Rust installed.
 You can get it by visiting <https://rustup.rs>.
 This will also install Cargo, Rust's package/project manager.